StalinMazaEpn/StalinMazaEpn/README.md

 I am an Ecuadorian guy who likes and is passionate about learning about technology.
 At this moment I have knowledge about:
 - Frontend development on the frontend using HTML, CSS, Javascript and Angular
-- Backend development using NodeJS with Express, PHP with Laravel and Python with Django
+- Backend development using NodeJS with Express, PHP with Laravel, Spring Boot with Java and .NET.
 - Hybrid mobile development applications with Ionic.

 More about me: